-Among the other gems in TCM's 30 Days of Oscar programming is a delightful but unfortunately little known British film from 1944, Vacation From Marriage.
-I can't help feeling that one reason it's little known is the stupid title, which has absolutely nothing to do with the story; the original title was "Perfect Strangers."
+This little gem is a delightful but unfortunately little known British film from 1944, Vacation From Marriage.
+(I can't help feeling that one reason it's little known is the stupid title, which has absolutely nothing to do with the story, unless you consider being on a ship that's torpedoed in the Mediterranean a vacation; the original title was "Perfect Strangers.")

 |Cathy provides a cup of tea despite her cold|